CodingThrust/QuantumEvolutionTrainingCamp/README.md

 1. Implement either of the following methods (with OMEinsum):
    - GSE-TDVP method,
    - Simple update with gauge fixing method.
 2. Challenge!
-Simulated a quantum many body scar example with the implemented methods, test with the exact simulation results.
+Simulated a 1D quantum many body scar example with the implemented methods, test with the exact simulation results.
 The winning group will get a souvenir (TBD).
    Score: Speed to reach $10^{-2}$ precision in the simulation task detailed in [this page](https://queracomputing.github.io/Bloqade.jl/dev/tutorials/3.quantum-scar/main/).
+2+$\epsilon$.
+Practical challenge!
+Simulate the 2D kicked Ising dynamics in IBM's quantum experiment [this page](https://www.nature.com/articles/s41586-023-06096-3) by classical computation.
+Can you simulate the dynamics for $\pi/2-\epsilon$ pulse of Ising interaction i.e. away from the maximally entangling $CZ$ gate?

 ## References